12 Of The Most Mysterious Forests In The World

 Aokigahara forest lies at the foot of Mt.
 Fuji in Japan, and is known as the sea of trees because it’s so vast and mysterious.
 It’s also very dense, so it naturally shuts out all external noises, and is extremely easy to get lost in so hikers often place their own tape on the trees to avoid getting lost.

 Located in the Basque Country in Spain, Otzarreta Forest is a beautiful part of Gorbea Natural Park.
-The ancient trees, mixed with the foggy atmosphere, gives this forest a mystical air.
+The ancient trees, mixed with the foggy atmosphere, gives this forest a mystical, kind of creepy air.
 These crazy trees definitely deserve a spot on the list of weirdest trees on earth.

 The Hoia-Baciu Forest is considered one of the most haunted forests in the world, and is sometimes referred to as the “Bermuda Triangle of Transylvania.”
 People have claimed they’ve seen UFOs and/or ghosts near the woods, though no one is sure.
 Legend says there is a perfectly circular clearing in the middle of the forest that attracts paranormal activity.